john-cd/rust_howto/bk/src/categories/accessibility/screen_readers.md

 [![cat-accessibility][cat-accessibility-badge]][cat-accessibility]{{hi:Accessibility}}
 [![cat-gui][cat-gui-badge]][cat-gui]{{hi:GUI}}

-Allows you to export a semantic tree representing your UI to make accessible to screen readers and other assistive technologies
+`accesskit` is a Rust crate that simplifies UI accessibility by providing a cross-platform way to represent UI structure and content to assistive technologies.
+It allows you to export a semantic tree representing your UI to make accessible to screen readers and other assistive technologies.

 ```rust,editable
 {{#include ../../../crates/cats/accessibility/tests/accesskit.rs:example}}